TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 <html><h1>Unauthorized</h1><p>This server could not verify that you are authorized to access the document you requested.</p></html>
 ```

-You can only receive the wanted reply if you have a valid authentication token that is included in the request header.
+You can receive the desired response only if you have a valid authentication token in the request header.

 ```
 $ curl -X GET \
   -H 'X-Auth-Token: ${token-id}' \
   https://api-storage.cloud.toast.com/v1/AUTH_*****/container
-[The list of Object in the container]
+[List of objects in the container]
 ```
 </details>
 <br/>

-### Allow read/view list to all Users.
+### Authorize all users to read and view the list.
-If you set up the `X-Container-Read` attribute to `.r:*, .rlistings`, Read and View List are permitted to all Users.
-Authentication tokens are not necessary.
-This is the same policy as the Console Section’s [PUBLIC](/Storage/Object%20Storage/ko/acl-guide/#public) provision.
+If you set the `X-Container-Read` attribute as `.r:*, .rlistings`, all users are authorized the right to read the object and view the list.
+Authentication tokens are not required.
+This is the same policy as that of the provision of [PUBLIC](/Storage/Object%20Storage/ko/acl-guide/#public) in the console section.
 <br/>

 <details>
-<summary>An example of permitting the Object Read and View List to all Users</summary>
+<summary>Examples of authorizing all users the right to read the object and view the list</summary>

 ```
 $ curl -i -X POST \